 You can use either synchronous and asynchronous replication without preload.
 However, synchronous replication requires that the source and target instances be in the same Google Cloud region.

 You can use an HA/DR provider to address issues such as shutting down the development and/or test systems in the secondary host.

 Triggering a takeover

 To invoke disaster recovery, trigger the SAP HANA System Replication Takeover procedure in your standby system.
-SAP OSS Note 2063657 provides guidelines to help you decide whether takeover is the best option.
+SAP Note 2063657 provides guidelines to help you decide whether takeover is the best option.

 To trigger the takeover, follow the standard SAP HANA takeover process.
 For more details information about this procedure, see How To Perform System Replication for SAP HANA 1.0 or How To Perform System Replication for SAP HANA 2.0.